turguteyupcan/HelixJumpClone/README.md

 # HelixJumpClone
- The clone of game named Helix Jump mobile game.
+ The clone of a mobile game named Helix Jump.